jjsa99/Lidart/README.md

 ## Setup details

-To run this seltup, it was used:
+To run this setup, it was used:
 - Linux 20.04 LTS
 - ROS based system(noetic version)
 - Cameras : IDS imaging UI-3260CP-M/C in stereo configuration